kahlstrm/nixos-config/README.md

 Depending on the machine you are installing this on, you can either use an existing configuration or you can create a new configuration for this new machine.

 By using existing configurations you can replicate entire setups across machines, while with separate configurations you can add device/use-case specific configurations such as different username, git email, and/or packages.
+As the system hostname is set to the configuration name, it is usually recommended to create new configurations for each system simultaneously in use to avoid overlap.

 If you are installing this to a device that previously was using other package management solutions such as `homebrew`, creating a new configuration is recommended.